labowitz/MovieTools/README.md

 # MovieTools
-Movie tools by Yitong, feel free to use and contribute
+Movie tools by Yitong, feel free to use and contribute.
+Now it is linux based.

+Further script descripiton need to be update, look for help of each script.

 ## MovieStackCreator.py
 A script to combine seperated images from a timelapse movie taken by MetaMorph to tif image stacks.
 Accepting file name example: